Dallara SF23

 The Dallara SF23 is an open-wheel single-seater chassis produced by Dallara for use in the Japanese Super Formula Championship.
-It is set to debut in 2023, replacing the Dallara SF19 chassis.
-It will be the main chassis used in Super Formula.
+It debuted in 2023, replacing the Dallara SF19 chassis as the main chassis used in Super Formula.

 History

-The single-seater SF23 was presented on December 13, 2022.
+The single-seater SF23 was presented on 13 December 2022.
 The car was developed through seven test sessions, covering 10,000 km.

 Specifications

 Compared to its predecessor, the SF23 has important aerodynamic differences in order to guarantee a greater possibility of overtaking.
 The ailerons, bellies and bottom are modified.
-Like the SF19 it will be equipped with engines supplied by Honda or Toyota.
+Like the SF19, it is equipped with engines supplied by Honda or Toyota.

 For some components of the bodywork, materials derived from flax fiber, cork and recycled carbon fiber are used.
 This allows for a 75% reduction in carbon dioxide emissions in the production process.

+Variants

+A modified version built for autonomous racing designated EAV-24 is in use at the Abu Dhabi Autonomous Racing League.
+The EAV-24 had multiple modifications for self-driving racing, including a new sensor suite with cameras, RADAR, LIDAR and GPS, as well as a Honda K20C1 engine.
+A manned EAV-24 configuration exists.